 13. Likewise, never trust that a phone call placed to your room phone in a hotel was made from inside the hotel.

 For example, if you are staying in a hotel and receive a call to the phone in your room from the front desk about the need to repair something in your room, the need to deliver something to you, or about a problem with your credit card, hang up and call the front desk back.
 Sometimes when people call the main desk and ask to be transferred to a room, or, in some cases, when they have their calls transferred several times from extension to extension around the hotel, the calls appear to have originated internally when they did not.

 14. Do not have conversations with “wrong number” callers.

-Never give any information about yourself to someone who reaches you at a “wrong number;” callers might not have actually dialed you by accident – they may be criminals seeking information in an attempt to target you for identity theft or worse.
+Never give any information about yourself to someone who call you on the phone and claims to have reached you at a “wrong number;” callers might not have actually dialed you by accident – they may be criminals seeking information in an attempt to target you for identity theft or worse.

 15. In emergency situations use flashlights for light – not candles.

 Do not use candles for light during power failures caused by wind-related weather conditions (e.g., hurricanes) until after the adverse weather has passed.
 Besides the fact that candles can be dangerous in general (especially if there are children in the home and/or if the candles are carried around when walking through the house), strong winds can hurl objects through windows – creating situations where candles are exposed to wind that can knock them over and start a dangerous fire.